aiekick/cTools/README.md

 	return str;
 }

-void toto::setFromXml(tinyxml2::XMLElement* vElem, tinyxml2::XMLElement* vParent)
+bool toto::setFromXml(tinyxml2::XMLElement* vElem, tinyxml2::XMLElement* vParent)
 {
 	// The value of this child identifies the name of this element std::string strName = "";